 - Interpersonal Skills: Building strong relationships with colleagues and users is essential for effective library services.
 LIS professionals should possess interpersonal skills to communicate, collaborate, and resolve conflicts within the library team.
 A positive and approachable demeanor enhances user satisfaction and encourages feedback for continuous improvement.

-- ICT Skills: As libraries increasingly embrace technology, LIS professionals must stay proficient in utilizing digital tools and information systems.
+- ICT Skills: As libraries increasingly embrace technology, LIS professionals must utilize digital tools and information systems proficiently.
 ICT skills include computer literacy, online research capabilities, familiarity with emerging technologies, and cybersecurity awareness.
 These skills enable LIS professionals to deliver efficient and secure digital services.

 - Motivating Skills: Motivating library staff is crucial for maintaining a productive and engaged team.
 Effective LIS professionals inspire their colleagues to excel in their roles, recognizing and appreciating their contributions.
 Motivation creates a positive work environment, boosting employee morale and overall productivity.